analysis-tools-dev/static-analysis/README.md

 - [Android Lint](http://tools.android.com/tips/lint) — Run static analysis on Android projects.

-- [android-lint-summary](https://passy.github.io/android-lint-summary) :warning: — Combines lint errors of multiple projects into one output, check lint results of multiple sub-projects at once.
+- [android-lint-summary](https://passy.github.io/android-lint-summary) — Combines lint errors of multiple projects into one output, check lint results of multiple sub-projects at once.

 - [FlowDroid](https://github.com/secure-software-engineering/FlowDroid) — Static taint analysis tool for Android applications.

-- [iblessing](https://www.kitploit.com/2020/08/iblessing-ios-security-exploiting.html) :warning: — iblessing is an iOS security exploiting toolkit.
+- [iblessing](https://www.kitploit.com/2020/08/iblessing-ios-security-exploiting.html) — iblessing is an iOS security exploiting toolkit.
 It can be used for reverse engineering, binary analysis and vulnerability mining.

 - [Mariana Trench](https://mariana-tren.ch/) — Our security focused static analysis tool for Android and Java applications.
 Mariana Trench analyzes Dalvik bytecode and is built to run fast on large codebases (10s of millions of lines of code).
 It can find vulnerabilities as code changes, before it ever lands in your repository.

 - [Oversecured](https://oversecured.com) :copyright: — Enterprise vulnerability scanner for Android and iOS apps.
 It allows app owners and developers to secure each new version of a mobile app by integrating Oversecured into the development process.

-- [paprika](https://github.com/GeoffreyHecht/paprika) :warning: — A toolkit to detect some code smells in analyzed Android applications.
+- [paprika](https://github.com/GeoffreyHecht/paprika) — A toolkit to detect some code smells in analyzed Android applications.

-- [qark](https://github.com/linkedin/qark) :warning: — Tool to look for several security related Android application vulnerabilities.
+- [qark](https://github.com/linkedin/qark) — Tool to look for several security related Android application vulnerabilities.

 - [redex](https://fbredex.com) — Redex provides a framework for reading, writing, and analyzing .dex files, and a set of optimization passes  that use this framework to improve the bytecode.
 An APK optimized by Redex should be smaller and faster.